 The moment the divorce process begins, you need to prepare for what comes ahead.
-Fighting for child custody is usually one of the reasons why couples seek legal assistance, regardless of the dispute is against the state, the spouse, or another family member.
+Fighting for child custody is usually one of the reasons why couples seek legal assistance like Jennifer Croker and others, for example, regardless of the dispute is against the state, the spouse, or another family member.
 As a parent, you have the right to protect and care for your children even when divorced.
 In this instance, the best way to do so is by hiring a family lawyer skilled enough to ensure the odds will be in your favor.

 If your ex-partner is starting to limit or stop you from seeing the kids, there might be no other option left but to talk to an attorney.
 Learn to recognize tell-tale signs such as denying your visit or canceling at the last minute.
 As much as you want things to end well without taking matters to court, you need to toughen up and fight for your legal right the best way you can.

 - A Family Member Died And No Final Will Was Drafted

 Unfortunately, death is a part of any family’s journey.
 As much as you want the grieving process to start and end peacefully, there may be instances when you need to think practically and talk to a family attorney to take care of complex matters urgently, such as inheritance.
 If someone died and left no final will, it can raise major legal issues among family members, especially if the estate is substantial enough to warrant a legal battle.
 However, even if the deceased has left a will, then also you might need to hire the services of a Probate lawyer who can help in applying to the Probate Office for a Grant of Probate.
 This could ease the process of distributing the estate among the inheritors.